mattdeluco/node-assetmanager/README.md

 * debug - when true returns source assets rather than destination files
 * webroot - strip the webroot folder name from the file path
 * fileArrayFormat - when true assumes asset object is in file array format
+* callback - custom callback to handle file pattern expansion ** has one parameter that is set to the file type value in the assets config

 ```
 'use strict';